metaborg/nabl/org.metaborg.meta.lang.nabl/syntax/core/README.md

 ## Scopes

 Scopes determine the visibility of names.
 In NaBL, scopes can be nested and can be distinguished by namespace.
 At the root node, the global scope is the scope for all namespaces.
 Furthermore, each node determines the scope at its leftmost child and at its right sibling.
 By default, the scopes at the leftmost child and the right sibling are the same as at the node.
-NaBL allows to specify alternative scoping rules:
+NaBL Core allows to specify alternative scoping rules:

     <RuleID>:
       <Pattern>